soramitsu/scale-codec-js-library/packages/definition-runtime/README.md

 Usually, this package is paired with the output of the compiler.
 It is the library that the compiled code imports utilities from.

-For advanced usage you can explore the package's [API](https://soramitsu.github.io/scale-codec-js-library/api/modules/scale_codec_definition_runtime).
+For advanced usage you can explore [`@scale-codec/definition-runtime` API](https://soramitsu.github.io/scale-codec-js-library/api/modules/scale_codec_definition_runtime).

 ## Tracking and Logging